Aug 09, 2021

 Every home improvement project is exciting, but not when your budget starts to spiral out of control.

-At Modern Trend Tiling we’re a family-owned business so we know the importance of keeping costs under control, and strive to support our local community with premium tiles, exceptional installation services, unrivalled customer service, and a 12-year guarantee on all workmanship.
+We’re a family-owned business so we know the importance of keeping costs under control, and strive to support our local community with premium tiles, exceptional installation services, unrivalled customer service, and a 12-year guarantee on all workmanship.